ezeromo24/XSS-Keylogger-Simulation-OWASP-Juice-Shop-/README.md

 This simulation successfully demonstrated a multi-stage Reflected XSS attack by injecting a client-side keylogger payload into the OWASP Juice Shop's search function.
 The key element was the instant JavaScript redirection, which effectively masked the initial injection and allowed the keylogger to run stealthily on a legitimate webpage, proving that XSS can be weaponized beyond simple alerts.
 This process successfully demonstrated a real-world attack vector, by simulating email phishing for payload delivery.

-## Mitagation Notes
+## Mitigation Notes

 1. Content Security Policy (CSP) - the Strongest Defense:

       CSP is a security header that controls where resources can be loaded from.
 The `connect-src` directive controls API calls like (fetch) for example.
 Using the CSP policy `connect-src 'self'`, tells the browser only allowed to send data (fetch, etc.) to the origin of this application itself, effectively blocking the call to an attacker: `http://192.168.56.25:8080/`

 2. Input Validation and Output Encoding

-  The search function should validate that the input contains only expected characters (e.g., alphanumeric, basic punctuation).
-Blocking or striping characters like `<, >, "` would prevent the inject of HTML.
-By encoding user-supplied data before rendering it back to the page, the browser would display the data as plain text, not as an active HTML tag, neutralizing the payload.
+      The search function should validate that the input contains only expected characters.
+Blocking or stripping characters like `<`, `>`, and `"` would prevent HTML injection.
+By encoding user-supplied data before rendering it back to the page, the browser will display the data as plain text, effectively neutralizing the payload.